Rayan84/micro-reddit/README.md

 3. On your local machine open git application
 4. Type 'git clone' and paste the link you copied in step 2.
 5. Go to application root folder and open bash terminal
+6. Type 'bundle install' to get the necesary gems.
+7. Type 'yarn'
+8. Type 'rails db:migrate'
-6. Type 'rails c' to start rails console and interact with the application
+9. Type 'rails c' to start rails console and interact with the application

 ## Author